 Base layers shouldn’t just be reserved for wearing during your winter rides.
 No, they should be a staple of your summer cycling wardrobe too.
 They’re a true year-round kit basic that all cyclists should own.

-It may be counterintuitive to layer up as the temperature rises, but base layers aren’t all about keeping you warm.
+It may feel counterintuitive to layer up as the temperature rises, but base layers aren’t all about keeping you warm.

 What?
-Base layers don’t just keep you warm?
+Base layers don’t JUST keep me warm?

 Nope, summer base layers are specifically designed to keep you cooler in the heat.
 Wearing a tight-fitting base layer will help wick sweat away from your torso, more so than wearing just a loose fitting jersey.